aws/aws-lc/README.md

 This repository contains specifications, proof scripts, and other artifacts required to formally verify portions of [AWS libcrypto](https://github.com/awslabs/aws-lc).
 Formal verification is used to locate bugs and increase assurance of the correctness and security of the library.

+## Building and Running
+The easiest way to build the library and run the proofs is to use [Docker](https://docs.docker.com/get-docker/).
+To check the proofs, execute the following steps in the top-level directory of the repository.

+1. Clone the submodules
+  1. `git submodule update --init`
+  2. `pushd Coq/fiat-crypto; git submodule update --init --recursive; popd`

+2. Build a Docker image: `docker build --pull --no-cache -t awslc-saw .`
+3. Run the SAW proofs inside the Docker container: ``docker run -v `pwd`:`pwd` -w `pwd` awslc-saw``
+  1. Use Coq to validate the Cryptol specs used in the SAW proofs: ``docker run -it -v `pwd`:`pwd` -w `pwd` --entrypoint Coq/docker_entrypoint.sh awslc-saw``

+Running ``docker run -it -v `pwd`:`pwd` -w `pwd` --entrypoint bash awslc-saw`` will enter an interactive shell within the container, which is often useful for debugging.

 ## Verified Code

 AWS libcrypto includes many cryptographic algorithm implementations for several different platforms.
 Only a subset of algorithms are formally verified, and only for certain platforms.
 The formal verification ensures that the API operations listed in the following table have the correct behavior as defined by a formal specification.
 This specification describes cryptographic behavior as well as behavior related to state and memory management.
 In some cases, the verification is limited to certain input lengths, or there are other caveats as described below.
 The verified implementations are: